ARMmbed/mbed-client/README.md

 ### Unregister

-When the client determines that it no longer requires to be available to the LWM2M Server (LWM2M Device factory reset, for example), the client will unregister from the LWM2M Server.
-Upon receiving this message, the LWM2M Server removes the registration information from the LWM2M Server.
+When the client determines that it no longer requires to be available to the mbed Device Server (LWM2M Device factory reset, for example), the client will unregister from the mbed Device Server.
+Upon receiving this message, the mbed Device Server removes the registration information from the mbed Device Server.

 This is how you can unregister your endpoint client: